sohbati/fitflow/admin-gateway/README.md

-# CoachAidApp Admin Gateway
+# FitFlow Admin Gateway

-This directory contains the APISIX admin gateway setup for the CoachAidApp project.
+This directory contains the APISIX admin gateway setup for the FitFlow project.

 ## Overview